 Between 1864 and 1882 Werrington passed through a succession of brief ownerships.
 In 1864 Werrington was purchased by Alexander Hey Campbell, a Manchester merchant, MP for Launceston from 1865 to 1868.
 In 1868 he sold it to William Wentworth Fitzwilliam Dick, of County Wicklow, Ireland, who sold it in 1871 to Col. James Henry Deakin I (1823–1880), a Manchester merchant, briefly Member of Parliament for Launceston, who was succeeded in that seat by his son James Henry Deakin II (1851–1881).
 During this period much of the peripheral lands and properties of the estate were sold off.

 The estate was acquired in 1882 by John Charles Williams (1861-1939) of Caerhays Castle, who renovated the house, including a re-modelling of the East Range.
 The family still hold the guardianship of the Manor and its estate to this day.
+With Mrs. J. C. Williams in charge, the house was turned over to the Red Cross during the First World War, officially opening on January 5th, 1915 and running throughout the war until its demobilization on March 28th, 1919.
+This hospital took over from the earlier hospital in the Launceston Town Hall.

 Ernest was born in 1893 to Joseph and Mary Ayres at Yeolmbridge.
 His Father was a Quarryman.
 He served with the 3rd Devon Battery.